iCAN Application Process

 Applicants who already hold a bachelor’s degree in computer science or computer engineering are not eligible to apply for the iCAN program.

-Applications for Fall 2022 are open now.
-However, because there are limited available program slots and scholarships, applicants are encouraged to apply as soon as possible.
+Applications for the next cohort are typically open in November.
+As there are limited available program slots and scholarships, applicants are encouraged to apply as soon as possible.
 Admission and scholarships will be considered on a rolling basis.

 Create your account with the University of Illinois Graduate College Online Application.